 Soon their first daughter, Martha was born.

-1920 my grandmother Anita was born.
+1920 their second daughter, my grandmother, Anita was born.

 And then only 2 years later, in 1922 Johann Jakob died after a short and unexpected illness.
 It was a hard and difficult time for Auguste.
 But she was a strong woman and so successfully continued the grocery store and Martha and Anita could have an otherwise relatively normal childhood.
 The girls learnt how to swim and had piano lessons.
 She courageously mastered difficult economic times and hyperinflation.